Are you avoiding bonds because you’re worried about interest rates or because you believe that bonds are only for retirees who need income?

 Bonds also can add value in ways you may have overlooked.
-Even if bond prices fall, for instance, dividends from bonds can improve your results.
-Remember that your investment gains are total returns, which include the change in price as well as any distribution of capital gain or income dividends, and dividends from bonds could offset lower prices.
+Even if bond prices fall, for instance, dividends from bond funds can improve your results.
+Remember that your investment gains are total returns, which include the change in price as well as any distribution of capital gain or income dividends, and dividends from bond funds could offset lower prices.

 And keep in mind that even if your bond positions were flat, if those investments helped to buffer your portfolio against stock market downturns and kept you invested in stocks long term, then owning bonds likely did help you make money—just not in the way you might have expected.